London Night Ops: What’s Changing This Summer

 EGBB/Birmingham

 Correct, not a London airport!
 Just a bonus one for you, because outside of all those listed above, this is probably the next closest airport to London that is open at night.
-Two FBO options here, both open H24 (night time hours on request):
+Two FBO options here, both open H24 – but night time ops are available on request and subject to additional out-of-hours fees:

 Send us your spy reports!